rockylui2000/PacMan-Exercise/README.md

  PacMan on the move

 Description of Project:
-This project allows user to creat one or more PacMan by clicking on certain buttons.
+This project allows user to creat one or more PacMan by clicking on certain button.
 The Pacman will start moving by another button is pressed.

 How to Run:
 When button "make one" is pressed, a new PacMan is created.